syncfusion-content/flutter-docs/Flutter/cartesian-charts/Localization.md

 {% endhighlight %}

-Then, declare the [`SfGlobalLocalizations.delegate`](https://pub.dev/documentation/syncfusion_localizations/latest/syncfusion_localizations/SfGlobalLocalizations-class.html) in the [`localizationsDelegates`](https://api.flutter.dev/flutter/material/MaterialApp/localizationsDelegates.html), which is used to localize the custom string using in cartesian and specify the [`supportedLocales`](https://api.flutter.dev/flutter/material/MaterialApp/supportedLocales.html) as well.
+Then, declare the [`SfGlobalLocalizations.delegate`](https://pub.dev/documentation/syncfusion_localizations/latest/syncfusion_localizations/SfGlobalLocalizations-class.html) in the [`localizationsDelegates`](https://api.flutter.dev/flutter/material/MaterialApp/localizationsDelegates.html), which is used to localize the custom string using in Cartesian and specify the [`supportedLocales`](https://api.flutter.dev/flutter/material/MaterialApp/supportedLocales.html) as well.

 {% tabs %}
 {% highlight Dart %}